 - 11.1 Cleanup procedures may not be necessary for a relatively clean sample matrix.
-The cleanup procedure recommended in this method has been used for the analysis of various industrial and municipal effluents.
-If particular circumstances demand the use of an alternative cleanup procedure, the analyst must determine the elution profile and demonstrate that the recovery of each compound of interest for the cleanup procedure is no less than 85%. - 11.2 The following Florisil column cleanup procedure has been demonstrated to be applicable to the nine triazine pesticides listed in Table 3.
+The cleanup procedure recommended in this method has been used for the analysis of various clean waters and industrial effluents.
+If particular circumstances demand the use of an alternative cleanup procedure, the analyst must determine the elution profile and demonstrate that the recovery of each compound of interest is no less than that reported in Table 3. - 11.2 The following Florisil column cleanup procedure has been demonstrated to be applicable to the seven thiophosphate pesticides listed in Table 1. - 11.2.1 Add 20 g of Florisil to 100 mL of ethyl ether and 400 μ L of reagent water in a 250 mL Erlenmeyer flask.
+Shake vigorously for 15 minutes.
+Transfer the slurry to a chromatographic column (Florisil may be retained with a plug of glass wool).
+Allow the solvent to elute from the column until the Florisil is almost exposed to the air.
+Wash the column with 25 mL of petroleum ether.
+Use a column flow of 2-2.5 mL/min throughout the wash and elution profiles.
+Add an additional 50 mL of petroleum ether to the head of the column.